jlpalaciosb/password-repository-fx/README.md

 In the following presentation of Google Slides you can see the program being used.

-Follow [https://docs.google.com/presentation/d/1q6pTQ7mkuhZKNKNABqGQz-1kP9648BvqUSr5Tx-OArY/edit?usp=sharing](https://docs.google.com/presentation/d/1q6pTQ7mkuhZKNKNABqGQz-1kP9648BvqUSr5Tx-OArY/edit?usp=sharing) to see the program working.
+Please follow [https://docs.google.com/presentation/d/1q6pTQ7mkuhZKNKNABqGQz-1kP9648BvqUSr5Tx-OArY/edit?usp=sharing](https://docs.google.com/presentation/d/1q6pTQ7mkuhZKNKNABqGQz-1kP9648BvqUSr5Tx-OArY/edit?usp=sharing) to see the program working.

 # Technologies Used